yogthos/pg-feed-demo/README.md

   (mount-components))
 ```

 That's all there is to it.
-We should now be able to send events to the server and see the notifications in the browser (Open http://localhost:3000).
+We should now be able to send events to the server and see the notifications in the browser (open http://localhost:3000).
 We should also be able to generate events by running queries directly in the database, or in another instance of the application.